Energy and Environment

 Our nation’s natural resources and open spaces must be preserved for current and future generations.
 No Rhode Islander can live in our great state without developing an appreciation for nature, and we are particularly fortunate to have access to the Narragansett Bay, beaches, parks, forests, and other impressive natural areas.
 In the tradition of environmental respect with which Rhode Islanders are raised, I have been working in Congress to protect our natural resources so that all Americans may experience their benefits.
-This includes cosponsoring H.R.706, a bill to establish the Blackstone River Valley National Historical Park, which will be dedicated to John H. Chafee, and championing legislation to preserve and enhance the Wood Pawcatuck Watershed.
-I am pleased that my bill, the Wood-Pawcatuck Watershed Protection Act, passed the House of Representatives in June 2013.
-It could pave the way for making our rivers eligible for federal funds and protections under the Wild and Scenic Rivers Act.
+I am proud to say that legislation I cosponsored to establish the Blackstone River Valley National Historical Park became law last year.
+In addition, legislation I authored to preserve and enhance the Wood Pawcatuck Watershed was signed into law in 2014.
+Through my efforts, the Wood-Pawcatuck Watershed Protection Act was incorporated into H.R.3979, the Carl Levin and Howard P. “Buck” McKeon National Defense Authorization Act for Fiscal Year 2015.
+This measure could pave the way for making our rivers eligible for federal funds and protections under the Wild and Scenic Rivers Act.

 No American should have to breathe polluted air.
 In order to reduce the levels of harmful emissions contributing to air pollution, I opposed Republican efforts to gut EPA regulations of mercury and other toxins.
 Furthermore, I have supported legislation that would require 20 percent of our nation’s electricity to come from renewable sources by 2020.